-Successful marketing campaigns start with the following question: What’s our primary focus going to be?
+Successful marketing campaigns start with the following question: What is our primary goal?

 Here are some examples of campaign goals and how to map your marketing tactics to those goals:

-- Brand Authority & Awareness.
+- Brand campaigns.
 A brand campaign can benefit from a combination of audience marketing and targeted digital marketing, because the ultimate goal is more awareness of your company among farmers.
+These types of campaigns are especially helpful for companies who sell through dealers but not direct to farmers.

 - Education.
 If the market is uneducated on your products, services or expertise, then it’s your job to educate them on the value you offer them.
 Blogs, eBooks, video, email and social media are all great channels for sharing educational content with your audience.

 - Engagement.
 Growing your online presence means not only that you need to generate conversions, but engagement.
 Facebook, Twitter and LinkedIn all measure engagement by three metrics – likes, shares (or retweets) and comment.
-These campaigns require content that people are going to want to share within the social media application.
+These campaigns require content that people want to share within the social media application.

 - Conversion.
 Generating a conversion means that you need to serve ads to potential customers, so targeted marketing is going to be your best bet here.
 Make sure that the value and offer are clear, the call-to-action is easy to follow and that there’s an enticing reason to click.